Marko Nikolić (footballer, born 1997)

-Marko Nikolić (born 17 September 1997) is a Swedish footballer who plays for Jönköpings Södra in Superettan as a attacking midfielder.
+Marko Nikolić (born 17 September 1997) is a Swedish footballer who plays for Vasalunds IF as an attacking midfielder.

 Career

 He made his debut in Allsvenskan for AIK 7 July 2014 as a 16-year-old against Åtvidabergs FF.
 After 3 years in AIK he signed a 6 month contract with K.V.C.
 Westerlo, but due to the injury he played only one match.
 After a short episode in K.V.C.
 Westerlo, he played two seasons for IF Brommapojkarna.
 Nikolic left IF Brommapojkarna at the end of 2018.

 In February 2019, Nikolić signed for Vasalunds IF.
+He won the Ettan Midfielder of the Year award of 2020.
 In January 2021, Nikolić moved to Jönköpings Södra, where he signed a three-year contract.